- Cotswold Life writer Katie Jarvis relives the night she and her son survived an horrific car crash.

-Whilst Miles’ response has been to train as a retained fire fighter, to go to the aid of other accident victims, Katie is about to go through it all again as one of the presenters of What if..?
+Whilst Miles’ response has been to train as a retained fire fighter, to go to the aid of other crash and accident victims, Katie is about to go through it all again as one of the presenters of What if..?
 The safer driving campaign instigated by Gloucestershire’s Police and Crime Commissioner (PCC) and produced in partnership between Gloucestershire Fire and Rescue Service, Gloucestershire Constabulary, Great Western Air Ambulance Charity, the South Western Ambulance Service NHS Foundation Trust, the Severn Major Trauma Network and the PCC’s office begins its third year today.

 PCC Martin Surl said, “I am not only grateful but also full of admiration for Katie and all the other contributors, including many who have lost sons and daughters in completely avoidable crashes, who are prepared to re-live their worst experiences in the hope others will be spared”.